intel/ros2_object_analytics/README.md

   ```

 ### Build OpenCV3
-  OpenCV3 & opencv-contrib 3.3 (OA depends on tracking feature from OpenCV Contrib 3.3.
-OpenCV 3.3 is not integrated in ROS2 Crystal release, need to build and install Opencv3 with contrib from source to apply tracking feature)
+  OpenCV3 & Opencv-Contrib 3.3 (OA depends on tracking feature from OpenCV Contrib 3.3.
+OpenCV 3.3 is not integrated in ROS2 Crystal release, need to build and install Opencv3 with Opencv-Contrib from source to apply tracking feature)
   ```
-  # Build and Install OpenCV3 with opencv-contrib
+  # Build and Install OpenCV3 with Opencv-Contrib
   mkdir ${HOME}/opencv
   cd ${HOME}/opencv
   git clone https://github.com/opencv/opencv.git -b 3.3.0